dustinpfister/blog_posts/_posts/js-javascript-closure.md

 ### 1.3 - Basic closure example

-For starters here is a basic example of a closure where the outer function is one where I pass and x and y argument.
-When I do so those arguments become local variables within the scope of that outer function.
-I then return an inner function that has parameters of it's own, that are used with the parameters of the outer function.
+So then here is a basic example of a closure where the outer function is one where I pass and x and y argument that I want.The returned result of the outer function is then in turn also a function.
+When I do so those arguments that I giveb when calling the outer function become local variables within the scope of that outer function.
+The innter function that is returned then has parameters of it's own, that are used when calling the inner function that is returned.
+When passing arguments to the inner function that inner function has access to the values that are closed over into the scope of the outer function.

 ```js
 var point = function (x, y) {